viam-modules/up/README.md

 ### Next Steps
 - To test your board, expand the **TEST** section of its configuration pane or go to the [**CONTROL** tab](https://docs.viam.com/fleet/control/).
-- To write code against your sensor, use one of the [available SDKs](https://docs.viam.com/sdks/).
+- To write code against your board, use one of the [available SDKs](https://docs.viam.com/sdks/).
-- To view examples using a sensor component, explore [these tutorials](https://docs.viam.com/tutorials/).
+- To view examples using a board component, explore [these tutorials](https://docs.viam.com/tutorials/).

 ## Digital interrupt configuration
 [Interrupts](https://en.wikipedia.org/wiki/Interrupt) are a method of signaling precise state changes.